MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 If your app supports both bot and static tab functionalities in personal scope, you can configure the default landing capability for your app.
 When launched from the Microsoft Teams Store, the app flyout that appears after a user selects the **More** icon on Teams, deep links, or pinned apps, your application opens in the pre-configured capability.

-You can configure your app's default landing capability by using the `staticTabs` property in the app manifest. `staticTabs` property is used to pin personal tabs.
-However, the same property can be used to set the default landing capability.
+Configure your app's default landing capability by using the `staticTabs` property in the app manifest.
+The `staticTabs` property, used to pin personal tabs, is also used to establish the default landing.

 To configure bot as the default landing capability: